groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 replies.add(reply2);
 ```

-These replies create an audit trail showing who made changes and when.
-Essential for compliance in legal or medical document processing.
+These replies become part of the document’s audit log, satisfying many compliance regimes.

-### Defining Precise Redaction Boundaries
+### Step 3: Define Precise Redaction Boundaries

-Here's where **PDF text redaction** gets technical.
-You need exact coordinates to specify what gets redacted.
-The coordinate system starts from the top-left corner:
+Accurate coordinates ensure the correct text is removed.
+The origin (0,0) is the top‑left corner of the page.

 ```java
 import com.groupdocs.annotation.models.Point;